beugi19/webscraping/README.md

 file.close()

+## File Description

+soup1.ipynb: the file used to webscrape Amazon for different products.

 ## Webscraping Amazon

 There are eight categories of products VS Electronics is interested in: monitors, processors, laptops, headphones, smartphones, mouses, cameras and keyboards.
 For every one of those, we webscraped the first 400 results pages of Amazon.com.

+The aim is to see which products are rated better and whether there is a match between the most-sold products and those with the best reviews.